 Beginning in September 2020, the OECD is carrying out an Open Government Review of Brazil (OGR) to assess how the government is adopting the principles and practices of open government.
 As part of this review, the OECD’s Observatory of Civic Space will be assessing civic space and citizen engagement practices in public life in Brazil and making a series of concrete recommendations to strengthen them.

-The Observatory is calling for suggestions and ideas on how to protect and promote civic space from Brazilian non-governmental actors (e.g. Civil Society Organisations, associations, NGOs, foundations, trade unions, the non-profit business sector, think-tanks, journalists, academics, citizens) by 31st March 2021.
+The Observatory is calling for suggestions and ideas on how to protect and promote civic space from Brazilian non-governmental actors (e.g. Civil Society Organisations, associations, NGOs, foundations, trade unions, the non-profit business sector, think-tanks, journalists, academics, citizens) by 30th of April 2021.

 Please share your views on the following: